kevintpeng/Learn-Something-Every-Day/Computer-Science-Concepts/Object Oriented Principles.md

 ### [Polymorphism](Polymorphism and Dispatch.md)
 A benefit of inheritance, the ability to treat all subclasses in similar ways (a unified API), e.g. all `Shapes` can use `.area()`.
 This is an example of subtype polymorphism (see link).

+A rule of thumb: polymorphic methods should have different *behaviours*, not just different return values.
+An area function will compute area differently.
+A get type funciton is a bad polymorphic function, since it can be dealt with using a variable.

 ## Some C++ Object Oriented Programming